A tense second quarter

 General deterioration in payment behaviour

-The average payment delay for all company sizes rose from 16.48 days to 19.07 days (+15.7% in one quarter).
-This erases the progress made in previous quarters, and brings the situation back to the level observed at the end of 2023.
+At the end of June 2025, the average payment delay for all company sizes rose from 16.48 days to 19.07 days, i.e. +15.7% in one quarter, and +6.30% over 12 months.
+This result wipes out the improvements of previous quarters, and brings us back to the level observed at the end of 2023.

-Large-scale enterprises (LSEs) are primarily responsible for this deterioration: the proportion of their invoices paid on time has fallen from 37% to 23% in one quarter.
-Their average delay climbs to 14.79 days, up 22.5% on Q1.
+Large-scale enterprises (LSEs) are primarily responsible for this deterioration: the proportion of their invoices paid on time has fallen from 37% to 23% in a single quarter.
+Their average payment delay climbs to 14.79 days, an increase of +22.5% compared to the first quarter of 2025.

-Intermediate-sized companies (ETI) are not to be outdone, with an increase of almost 25% in their average delay.
+Intermediate-sized companies (ETI) are not to be outdone, with an increase of almost 25% in their average late payment.
 Delays of 60 days or more are also on the rise.

-SMEs have seen their payment on time rate fall by 5 points, while VSEs remain the most respectful of their deadlines, despite a slight deterioration (-1 point).
+SMEs saw their payment on time rate fall by 5 points, while VSEs remained the most respectful of their payment terms, despite a slight deterioration (-1 point).

-This situation is partly explained by the sharp deterioration in the cash position of ETIs and GEs, as revealed by the joint survey conducted by Rexecode, Meti and Afte.
+This situation is partly explained by the sharp deterioration in the cash position of ETIs and large companies, as revealed by the joint survey conducted by Rexecode, Meti and Afte.

 Focus on hospitals: a European alert